TheInnerLight/Nomad/README.md

     ]
 ```

-CaseInsensitive routes consider the lower case version to be the canonical URL, all other casings will trigger a 301 permanent redirection response, which redirects to the canonical URL.
+Case Insensitive routes consider the lower case version to be the canonical URL, all other casings will trigger a 301 permanent redirection response which redirects to the canonical URL.

 ## Request Verbs